-A backup solution shouldn’t be thought of as a “nice-to-have” — it’s a necessity.
-In this post we’ll look at why backing up is so important, what can cause data loss and how you can back up your orgs with the right solution today.
+Backup for Salesforce shouldn’t be thought of as a “nice-to-have” — it’s a necessity.
+In this post, we’ll look at why backing up is so important, what can cause data loss and how you can back up your orgs with the right solution today.

 Why Salesforce orgs need backup